yafeng/SpliceVista/Readme.txt

 Command: Python mapping.py heavy_pepdata.txt heavy (if step5 is skipped)
-Command: Python mapping.py heavy_pepcluster.txt heavy (if step5 is not skipped)
+Command: Python mapping.py heavy_pepcluster.txt heavy (if step5 is not skipped) If you encounter KeyError, please run step4 again.

 The first argument is input file and the second is the prefix of output file
 Output: heavy_mappingout.txt, heavy_genestatistic.txt
 The file mappingout.txt is peptide based format in which each row is one unique peptide.
 This file will be used for visualization.
 The file genestatistic.txt is gene based format in which each row is one gene.
 The content of these two output files can be seen in supplementary table 1 and 2.
-If you encounter KeyError (with a splice variant ID), please run step4 again.

 Step7: Create figure - visualization.py The script is used to visualize the gene of interest.
 Given a gene symbol, it will generate a high quality picture which contains the exon composition of known splice variants, transcriptional positions of identified peptides and quantitative patterns of peptides in each cluster.
 Command: Python visualization.py heavy ARF5
 Output:ARF5_pattern_heavy.png